Food Tour in Rouen

-The food scene in Rouen is best discovered on foot — start at Rouen Cathedral to taste what makes this city's culinary identity distinct.
+The food scene in Rouen is best discovered on foot — walk between Rouen Cathedral, Place du Vieux-Marche and Rue du Gros-Horloge to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Aitre Saint-Maclou for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-While Rouen is best known for history and architecture, stops like Rouen Cathedral sit alongside bakeries and cafes tucked into side streets — and quieter spots like Aitre Saint-Maclou where the real locals eat.
+While Rouen is best known for history and architecture, stops like Rouen Cathedral and Place du Vieux-Marche sit alongside bakeries and cafes tucked into side streets — and quieter spots like Aitre Saint-Maclou where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 The old town is compact and entirely walkable.
 Start at the cathedral and follow the pedestrian streets north to the Gros-Horloge.